dwwatson1/Amazon_Vine_Analysis/README.md

 <img src="https://github.com/dwwatson1/Amazon_Vine_Analysis/blob/main/images/Percent_4.PNG" width="700">

-Because of 5-star Vine reviews represent such a small portion **0.27%** of all 5-star reviews, they are unlikely to have much positivity bias for reviews in dataset.
+Because 5-star Vine reviews represent a small portion **0.27%** of all 5-star reviews, they are unlikely to have create positivity bias for reviews in dataset.